se2p/tool-competition-av/README.md

     Where `min` and `max` are values empirically found during the benchmarking as the minimum and maximum average times for generating test across all the competitors.

-- `test_generation_effectiveness` capture the ability of the test generator to create valid tests; therefore, we compute it as the ratio of valid tests over all the generated tests.
+- `test_generation_effectiveness` captures the ability of the test generator to create valid tests; therefore, we compute it as the ratio of valid tests over all the generated tests.

 ### Setting the Weights

-We set the values of the weights in the ranking formula (i.e., `a`, `b`, and `c`) to rank higher the test generators that find many and different faults; then, we consider test generation efficiency and effectiveness equally.
-The motivation is that test generators' main goal is to expose bugs, while being efficient and effective in generating the tests is of second order importance.
+We set the values of the in the ranking formula's weights (i.e., `a`, `b`, and `c`) to rank higher the test generators that trigger many and different failures; test generation efficiency and effectiveness are given equal but secondary importance.
+The motivation behind this choice is that test generators' main goal is to trigger failures, while being efficient and effective in generating the tests is of second order importance.

-The following table summarize the proposed weight assignment:
+The following table summarizes the proposed weight assignment:

 | a | b | c |
 |---|---|---|